ProteinsWebTeam/interpro7-api/docs/README.md

 # InterPro API documentation

 This document aims to provide some guidance on how to use the InterPro API.
+Correctly formulating requests to filter data can be somewhat confusing but the rules described below should help ensure that the only the desired data is returned.

-In addition the information given here, the [InterPro website](https://www.ebi.ac.uk/interpro/beta) is built upon the API and therefore provides many examples of how the API is used to fetch different types of data.
+In addition the to information given here, the [InterPro website](https://www.ebi.ac.uk/interpro/beta) is built upon the API and therefore provides many practical examples of how the API is used to fetch different types of data.

 ## Key concepts